 While we’re on the subject, let’s talk about comfort!

-In my DEVA Unbox & First Impressions Video, a couple people commented on the thickness of the headband and how they didn’t like the looks of it.
+In my DEVA Unbox & First Impressions Video, a couple of people commented on the thickness of the headband and how they didn’t like the looks of it.
 They’re not wrong, this thing is DUMMY THICC (I’m sorry I can never help myself).

 While that may turn some people off, I find it strangely appealing as I prefer some cushion for the pushin’.

 Make your headphone as thick as you want.
 As long as it’s comfortable, I’m happy.
 The thicker the berry, the sweeter the juice.
-Wait that’s not the saying..
+Wait that’s not the saying.

 Fortunately for us, the DEVA is incredibly comfortable.
 Like on par with an HD600 comfortable.
-YEAH THAT’S RIGHT I SAID IT!
+YEAH, THAT’S RIGHT I SAID IT!

-The clamp force isn’t as tight as a 600, which will elicit a sigh of relief from many folks.
+The clamping force isn’t as tight as a 600, which will elicit a sigh of relief from many folks.
 I personally enjoy the clamp of the Senny’s, as it feels like receiving a warm hug, but it’s definitely not for everyone even after they have opened up.

 The DEVA isn’t like putting air on your head, but it rests so perfectly that I literally forget I have it on sometimes, similar to the feeling I get with an HD600 or a Beyerdynamic.

 Like the HD600, it stays on comfortably long after the music has stopped, and I hardly notice it at all.
 I can’t say that about many other headphones.
-I’m currently wearing them right now without any music playing, if that’s any indication of how good they feel on my noggin.
+I’m currently wearing them right now without any music playing if that’s any indication of how good they feel on my noggin.

 The headband padding is equally as comfy, as I haven’t once felt it dig into my skull even after demoing almost 24 hours worth of music on Spotify.

 The ear cup padding is soft and plush, but there’s no velour this time around which I would have liked to see.
-There’s still a memory foam inside, and the outside of the cups is a protein leather, but the tops resemble and feel like a type of rougher, breathable fabric.
+There’s still a memory foam inside, and the outside of the cups is protein leather, but the tops resemble and feel like a type of rougher, breathable fabric.

-Fortunately this doesn’t negatively affect the way they feel on my head, so no harm no foul.
-They’re still ultra soft and plush, and I enjoy squeezing them.
+Fortunately, this doesn’t negatively affect the way they feel on my head, so no harm no foul.
+They’re still ultra-soft and plush, and I enjoy squeezing them.

 What makes the DEVA supremely comfortable can also be attributed to the deepness and circumference of the cups, which allows your ears to breathe, also providing plenty of room inside.

-The only small nitpick I have is that sometimes the headphones move around a tad much for my liking, which can have an interesting effect on sound.
+The only small nitpick I have is that sometimes the headphones move around a tad much for my liking, which can have an interesting effect on the sound.

 Where the headphones sit on your head can have a somewhat profound effect on how they sound.
-You’ll notice that sometimes they tend to slide backwards, which kind of muffles the signature ever so slightly.
+You’ll notice that sometimes they tend to slide backward, which kind of muffles the signature ever so slightly.
 A quick nudge back forward rectifies this and they again become more open sounding.
 This is likely due to HIFIMAN’s famed angled drivers, which sound much better the further forward the headphone rests on your dome piece.

-Overall, the sound follows the same general trajectory as it’s predecessors:
+Overall, the sound follows the same general trajectory as its predecessors:

-It’s very open and crisp, with plenty of micro detail, clarity, resolution, timbre, and DYNAMISM.
+It’s very open and crisp, with plenty of micro-detail, clarity, resolution, timbre, and DYNAMISM.
 Just kidding I hate that word.
 What is Timbre?